fayena/PILN/README.md

 - unl2003a pin diagram http://www.bristolwatch.com/ele/uln2003a/uln2003a_2.jpg
 - Rasperry pi 40 pin connector pin diagram http://www.bristolwatch.com/ele/uln2003a/uln2003a_2.jpg
 ## Code Info
 This is a mesh of code from both git@github.com:pvarney/PiLN.git and git@github.com:BlakeCLewis/PILN.git

+It will work for smaller kilns.
+My largest one is 27amps.
+Theoretically it would work with a larger kiln.
+However, I have not tried it and will not be trying it anytime soon.
+Again electricity can cause injuries and death and can also start fires if done wrong.
+Use your own judgement!

 I modified it to meet my needs.
 Changes include: